ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 ## Experiments
 To figure out what works best for us, we keep performance records and then compare results between two competing approaches.

 For example, we could study only in the morning the first month, and only in the evening the second month.
-Then using our records (e.g., number of chapters, topic difficulty, etc.), we could compare our performance and make an informed decision on the best time of day.
+Then using our records (e.g., number of chapters, topic difficulty, etc.), we could compare our performance and make an informed productivity decision.

 # Learning: Tips and Tricks